CulDeVu/culdevu.github.io/portfolio.md

 ![Origami Designer window]( {{ site.url }}/assets/portfolio/origami.png)

+Years: 2015-2016

-For those that don't know about mathematic paper folding, it's the study of turning origami and other paper foldings into rules that can be followed, and reaching conclusions from the crease patterns that these folds make.
-This has (or had, at one point) many uses, including optimal folding of solar sails in space shuttles, or how to rigid-fold sheet metal.
+For those that don't know, mathematic paper folding is the study of turning origami and other paper folding crafts into rules that can be followed, and reaching conclusions from the crease patterns that result.
+This has (or had at one point) many uses, including optimal folding of solar sails in space shuttles, or how to rigid-fold sheet metal.

 I worked on an origami editor that was supposed to be vastly superior to [ORIPA](http://mitani.cs.tsukuba.ac.jp/oripa/), currently the most widely used origami crease pattern editor for academic purposes.
 My editor was able to show, in real-time wire-frame 3D rendering, every change made to the crease pattern.
 Also supported was crease suggestions, for being able to auto-complete folds in the paper.
 At the editor's base was a small, fast, and lightweight  API, with just a handful of classes, that delivered the full functionality of the editor including auto-completion.
 It is no longer in development anymore, however.
-You can find the source for the project [here](https://github.com/CulDeVu/OrigamiConverter), (for Windows only).l
+You can find the source for the project [here](https://github.com/CulDeVu/OrigamiConverter), (for Windows only).

 Of the hurdles that were overcome making this, the most significant:

 - Developing a novel and fast folding algorithm that takes advantage of the way that transformation matrices across crease patterns create identities as they circle around certain features
 - Developing a working auto-complete functionality, again taking advantage of these identity matrices and the matrix forms used to construct them
-- Creating a file format that's superior to ORIPA's XML-based file type
+- Creating a file format that's superior to, and much simpler than, ORIPA's XML-based file type
 - Extending all calculations (including auto-complete) into non-flat creases

 <br />